Compressive Sensing Approaches for Sparse Distribution Estimation Under Local Privacy: Experiments

-In our experiments, the dimensionality of the unknown distribution is $k= 10000$, and the value of $m$ in our method is set to $500$.
-The default value of the privacy parameter is $\eps=0.5$.
-Here we provide the results of different algorithms on $\mathsf{Geo}(0.8)$, $\mathsf{Geo}(0.6)$, $\mathsf{Unif}(10)$ and $\mathsf{Unif}(25)$.
 We record the estimation errors of different methods with varying number of samples $n \in \{50000, 100000, \cdots, 1000000\}$.
 Note that geometric distributions are not strictly sparse.
 For approximately sparse distributions, the sparsity parameter $s$ is chosen such that the distributions are roughly $(s, 0.1)$-sparse in our experiment.
 We assume that the value of $s$ is provided to the recovery algorithm.
 We simulate $10$ runs and report the average $\ell_1$ errors.

-For baseline methods, we use the code provided by the authors in \cite{acharya2018hadamard} with the default settings in their code.
-For skewed distributions, \citet{kairouz2016discrete} propose a heuristic called projected decoder, which has been proved very effective experimentally.
-We also implement the baseline methods with projected decoders.
-The results are shown in Figure \ref{fig:experimental_results1}.
-It can be seen from the numerical results that the performance of our compressive privatization approach are almost always better than the baselines whether with or without projected decoders.
-In the default setting, with the same number of samples, the error of our method is 2-10 times lower than all baseline methods.
-With the projected decoder heuristic, the performance of all baselines expect for RR improves significantly.
-However, this decoder is computationally more expensive.
-For our method, simple normalization decoder has already achieved similar accuracy.

-Since our estimation algorithm employs the projection decoder in its last step, to eliminate the influence of the projection decoder, we have changed the the last step to a normalized decoder \cite{kairouz2016discrete}, which is the default setting in the code provided by the authors in \cite{acharya2018hadamard}, and then conducted experiments to test the performance.
-The results are shown in Figure \ref{fig:experimental_results3}.
-It can be seen from the experimental results that the type of decoder has little effect on the performance of our estimation algorithm.
-Our method can always achieve good performance for different $\eps$ regardless of the decoder.
-The improvement of our method on sparse distribution mainly comes from our compressive privatization technique, rather than the choice of decoder.
+The results are shown in Figure \ref{fig:experimental_results1} and Figure \ref{fig:experimental_results2}.